 0-10 years in prison

 Factors Affecting Sentencing

-The sentence imposed can depend on the Defendant’s prior record, particularly how many times the Defendant has been convicted of stealing items.
+- The Defendant’s prior record, especially if the Defendant has been convicted of stealing items in the past

-Grand larceny is larceny (see above) that involves goods valued $2,000 or more.
+Grand larceny in SC is stealing personal property that involves goods valued $2,000 or more.

 - Is grand larceny a felony?

 - What is the punishment for grand larceny?